-- G. It is suggested that the Committee meet with the candidate at least twice before the first promotion review to Senior Assistant Librarian, and twice again before the permanent appointment review. - H. The junior member may request additional meetings with the Committee to ask questions or seek guidance. - I. The findings of the Committee will be held in confidence and may not be made a part of the official tenure/promotion file. - J. The junior member, if she/he so chooses, may request that the Director appoint a new committee for subsequent reviews or consultations. - K. A tenured member of the Library Faculty seeking promotion to a higher rank may also, at his or her option, request that the Director appoint a mentoring committee to assist with the candidacy.
+- E. The Committee, after reviewing the file and seeking additional information from the junior member or others, conducts an interview with the junior member, the purpose of which is to discuss, in detail, the junior member's readiness for tenure/promotion review with respect to the Library's six criteria for continuing appointment and promotion. - F. The Mentoring Committee will meet with the candidate to discuss the promotion procedure, documentation, criteria, schedule, etc. The Committee reviews the candidate's files and makes recommendations concerning contents, format, etc. The Committee will also advise the candidate on his/her strengths and weaknesses and how they may be addressed. - G. It is suggested that the Committee meet with the candidate at least twice before the first promotion review to Senior Assistant Librarian, and twice again before the permanent appointment review. - H. The junior member may request additional meetings with the Committee to ask questions or seek guidance. - I. The findings of the Committee will be held in confidence and may not be made a part of the official tenure/promotion file. - J. The junior member, if she/he so chooses, may request that the Director appoint a new committee for subsequent reviews or consultations. - K. A tenured member of the Library Faculty seeking promotion to a higher rank may also, at his or her option, request that the Director appoint a mentoring committee to assist with the candidacy. - III.
+Workshops on Promotion and Continuing Appointment - A. The Library Personnel Officer, in consultation with the Appointment and Promotion Committee, arranges an annual workshop on the ppromotion and continuing appointment each October. - A.B.
+The workshop is conducted by tenured faculty members appointed by the Appointment and Promotion Committee.
+Those chosen should include recent and/or current members of the University Senate's Library Promotion and Tenure Committee and the Personnel Officer as information resources. - A.C.The workshop is conducted for: - 1.
+Library Faculty without continuing appointment

-III.
-Workshops on Promotion and Continuing Appointment
+2. Supervisors of faculty without continuing appointment who register for the workshop

-- A. The Library Personnel Officer, in consultation with the Appointment and Promotion Committee, arranges an annual workshop on the promotion and continuing appointment each October. - B. The workshop is conducted by tenured faculty members appointed by the Appointment and Promotion Committee.
-Those chosen should include recent and/or current members of the University Senate's Library Promotion and Tenure Committee and the Personnel Officer as information resources. - C. The workshop is conducted for: - 1.
-Library Faculty without continuing appointment - 2.
-Supervisors of faculty without continuing appointment who register for the workshop - 3.
-Librarians considering promotion candidacies - 4.
-Other interested Library Faculty - D. The workshop is not conducted if there are no registrants by a preannounced date, after ample notification by the Library Personnel Officer. - E. Workshop topics: - 1.
-Criteria for promotion and continuing appointment - 2.
-Guidelines for compiling candidacies files - 3.
-Library procedures - 4.
-Procedures of the University Senate's Library Promotion and Tenure Committee and provostial review - 5.
-Questions from registrants and their supervisors.
+- 3. Librarians considering promotion candidacies - 4.
+Other interested Library Faculty - D. The workshop is not conducted if there are no registrants by a pre-announced date, after ample notification by the Library Personnel Officer.